How Do Collagen Injections Work?

 Collagen injections replenish the skin's natural collagen.
 The natural beauty of your skin is enhanced as the contour of the support structure is restored.

-Zyderm and Zyplast are collagen products gotten from cows that replace the collagen your skin loses over time.
+Zyderm and Zyplast are collagen products from cows that replace the collagen your skin loses over time.
 Zyderm and Zyplast collagen are placed just beneath the skin, in the dermis where the body readily accepts it as its own.

 ArteFill, Evolence, and Fibrel are also collagen-based injections.